 “It’s a very daunting thing to be in a room with some of the smartest people in the state,” sophomore participant Beau Franklin said.
 “However, it was an exhilarating experience to compete with them.”

 Again, many students were invited to participate.
-Evan Cook, Patrick Baldone, Scott Woodward, Cullen Irwin, Isaac Hebert, Joshua Devier, Jack Nunez, Yehia Elkersh, Andrew Smith, Brendon Dauterive, Beau Franklin, Luke Hebert, Lester Guttuso, Max Tepper, Davis Lagarde, and Matthew Algero all qualified for state.
+Evan Cook, Patrick Baldone, Scott Woodward, Cullen Irwin, Isaac Hebert, Joshua Devier, Jack Nunez, Yehia Elkersh, Andrew Smith, Brendon Dauterive, Beau Franklin, Luc Hebert, Lester Guttuso, Max Tepper, Davis Lagarde, and Matthew Algero all qualified for state.

 Coverage on the district-level rally can be found here.